itscountvertigo/encryption/README.md

 # Unicode Cypher

-This is a weird cyphering algorithm using Unicode characters. started out as a bad attempt at encryption.
+This is a weird cyphering algorithm using Unicode characters.
+It started out as a bad attempt at encryption.

+You can find the unicode cypher, by me, in the unicode-cypher folder.
+In the kunos-cypher folder, you can find kuno's attempt at encryption (since this is for a school project).
 ## how it works
 This algorithm uses ord() and chr() to get Unicode values for each character you give.
 It alters the values and turns them back into Unicode.